svglol/dinkdonkbot/docs/content/index.md

 Clip Highlights

 #subtitle
 Stay updated with the best moments!
-Receive hourly alerts with new clips from your favorite Twitch streamers.
+Receive hourly updates with new clips from your favorite Twitch streamers.
 ::

 ::card{:icon="fa6-solid:face-smile"}